Gretchen Alms ’04 Spanish, Latin American area studies, president

 Alms is a broker associate and REALTOR® with ResCom Realty and resides in Mankato.
 While at Morris, Alms participated in Big Friend/Little Friend and every Spanish speaking activity she could find, including a year abroad in Chile.
 In her free time, she enjoys photography, traveling, and learning new things.

-Amy Doll-Wohlers ’90, English, philosophy
+Amy Doll-Wohlers ’90, English, philosophy, second vice president

 After attending graduate school, Amy returned to Morris to practice personal injury law at Fluegel, Anderson, McLaughlin & Brutlag, Chartered.
 She and husband Donny Wohlers (along with his business, Old Number 1 Bar and Grill) are proud supports of Cougar athletics.
 Amy enjoys outdoor activities, community events, and reading.
 Amy and Donny have four children.

 Ryan C. Fair ’01, speech communication

 Fair is the Director of Enrollment Management for Minneapolis Public Schools.
 He is directly responsible for assisting families through the school request process and for enforcing the district’s priorities in placing students in a Minneapolis public school.
 Prior to this position, Ryan served as a communications associate and public relations coordinator for Minneapolis Public Schools.
 A native of Chicago, IL.
 Ryan holds a bachelor’s degree in speech communications from the University of Minnesota, Morris and has completed graduate work at the University of Minnesota, Twin Cities, School of Journalism.
 Ryan currently resides in Crystal, MN and is married to Jennifer Redlin (UMM 2000).
 Together they have three children, Nathan (5), Raja Kay (3) and Bryson (4 months).

 Donnay Green, ’05, speech communication, immediate past president